e0406370/tverplus/README.md

 1. Install the Tampermonkey extension for your browser [here](https://www.tampermonkey.net/).

-2. After installing, visit the Extensions [page](chrome://extensions/) and then click `Details` for the Tampermonkey extension, followed by enabling the `Allow user scripts` option as well as `Developer mode` located on the top right corner.
+2. After installing, visit the Extensions page and then click `Details` for the Tampermonkey extension, followed by enabling the `Allow user scripts` option as well as `Developer mode` located on the top right corner.

+3. Navigate to this [link](https://github.com/e0406370/tverplus/raw/refs/heads/main/tverplus.user.js) and follow the on-screen instructions to install the userscript.
+If this method does not work, see steps 4 and 5 for an alternative method.
+Otherwise, proceed to step 6 after this step is completed.

-3. Open the Extensions tab located on the right of the address bar and then click on the Tampermonkey logo in the Extensions tab, followed by clicking the `Create a new script...` button.
+4. Open the Extensions tab located on the right of the address bar and then click on the Tampermonkey logo, followed by the `Create a new script...` button.

-4. Copy and paste this [userscript](tverplus.user.js) into the editor and then press `CTRL + S` to save the script into the dashboard.
+5. Copy and paste this [userscript](tverplus.user.js) into the editor and then press `CTRL + S` to save the script into the dashboard.

-5. The `tverplus` script should now appear in the dashboard.
-To learn more about installing scripts to Tampermonkey, refer to this [guide](https://www.tampermonkey.net/faq.php?locale=en#Q102).
+6. The `tverplus` script should now appear on the dashboard.
+For additional information on installing scripts in Tampermonkey, refer to this [guide](https://www.tampermonkey.net/faq.php?locale=en#Q102).

-6. Access a [valid](https://tver.jp/series/srwttibvhk) TVer series page `[https://tver.jp/series/*]`, and the script should execute.
+7. Access a [valid](https://tver.jp/series/srwttibvhk) TVer series page `[https://tver.jp/series/*]`, and the script should execute.

 https://github.com/user-attachments/assets/d9673911-36bb-4d56-9c0a-88a6f9e01d50